Senior-Design-Group-SP16-2023/Embedded-Software/README.md

 First, hit **create build configuration** For the board **ENSURE** that you select the **nrf52dk_nrf52832**.
 Then, click on **add overlay** and select the file within the application folder (`application/nrf52dk_nrf52832.overlay`).
 If pin assignments change, you will have to edit that file to reflect it, but hopefully that will have been done by whoever adjusted the pinout.
+This will add the build configuration for the devboard.

+Next, you have to add the build configuration for our custom PCB.
+First, unzip the `senior_design_pcb.zip` file in the root of our repository.
+Navigate inside the `nordic/ncs/v.2.5.0` where you installed the SDK.
+Navigate into `zephyr/arch/boards/arm` and copy the `senior_design_pcb` folder into that directory.
+Then, navigate to the `NRF connect` extension in your sidebar, and hit **create build configuration**.
+Select the board **senior_design_pcb**.
+You do not need to add any overlay for this board.
+This will add the build configuration for our custom PCB.

-You are now setup to build, flash, and debug the board.
+You are now setup to build, flash, and debug both boards.
 Refer to the NRF vscode extension guides if you want to familiarize yourself with the environment.

 ## Development Workflow